apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-extractor.en.rst

 This declares a file scope instance of the extractor class and a static :code:`bool` variable "INITIALIZED".
 The value is set to the result of a lambda that takes no arguments.
-The point of this is to force the invocation of the lambda which in turns calls :txb:`Extractor::define` to define the "inbound-txn-count" extractor, passing the extractor name and implementation class instance.
+The point of this is to force the invocation of the lambda which in turns calls `Extractor::define` to define the "inbound-txn-count" extractor, passing the extractor name and implementation class instance.
 The enclosing anonymous :code:`namespace` helps avoid name collisions by preventing any external linkage.

-As an example of instance storage, the random extractor (:txb:`Ex_random`) must store two integers which are the limits of the generated value.
+As an example of instance storage, the random extractor (`Ex_random`) must store two integers which are the limits of the generated value.
 The argument for this is parsed in :code:`validate` and stored using the code